 ABOUT KING TEN:

-Individually these veteran improvisers have appeared in national television series, commercials and feature films, as well as taught classes, workshops and coached teams at iO West.
-Their show is not to be missed.
+Individually these veteran improvisers have written and appeared in television series, commercials and feature films, as well as taught classes, workshops and coached all over the world.
+Fast paced and thematic the show is not to be missed.

-King Ten has toured the country and has been an official selection in many Improv Festivals including: The LA Improv Festival, The Phoenix Improv Festival, Out of Bounds Improv Festival in Austin, TX, The San Francisco Improv Festival to name a few.
+King Ten has toured the country and has been headliners in many Improv Festivals including: The LA Improv Festival, The Phoenix Improv Festival, Out of Bounds Improv Festival in Austin, TX, The Detroit Improv Festival, The San Francisco Improv Festival and many more.

 Del Close Award – Best Harold Team

 Nominated: Laughspin.com Best Improv Troupe

 Del Close Award – Teacher of the Year – Karen Graci

 Del Close Award – Best Coach – Dave Hill

 The Harold is a longform improvisation piece developed in Chicago by the late legendary improv guru Del Close.
 The Harold was brought to fruition through Close’s collaboration with Charna Halpern, and the two founded ImprovOlympic (now iO) with The Harold as their signature form.
 The Harold and the iO approach is now studied, taught and performed all over the world.

 The Committee, a San Francisco improv group, performed the first Harold in Concord, California in 1967.
 They were invited to a high school and decided to do their improvisations on the war in Vietnam.
 On the way home in a Volkswagen Bus they were discussing the performance when one of them asked what they should call it.
 Allaudin (Bill) Mathieu called out “Harold.”
 It was a joking reference to a line from A Hard Days Night where a reporter asked George Harrison what he called his haircut; he answered “Arthur.”
 Close later remarked that he wished he had chosen a better name.